 9th Kup White Belt

 February saw Grand Master Roland Alderton visit the 1st Pilling Beavers, Clubs and Scouts group at Pilling where he did a taster session for them to try Taekwondo Club.
 GM Alderton spoke to them and then let them have a go on the pads, self defence.
-Each session was about 45mins, and all thoughts who took part (including the leaders) enjoyed them self.
+Each session was about 45mins, and all who took part (including the leaders) enjoyed themselves.